-The purchase price allocation valuation has as its logical starting point (with respect to an ASC 805 PPA appraisal that will satisfy GAAP-guided auditors) a determination of the appropriate total purchase price amount to be allocated.
+The PPA valuation has as its logical starting point (with respect to an ASC 805 PPA appraisal that will satisfy GAAP-guided auditors) a determination of the appropriate total purchase price amount to be allocated.
 Basically, this is a determination of value of the company being purchased.
 While it is easy to state the definition, the actual valuation can be highly complex with many interlocking parts.

 Appraisers must take into account cash, stock, contingent consideration, milestone payments, and other factors when determining the purchase consideration.
 Acquisition-related costs costs are not typically included in the purchase consideration pursuant to ASC 805.
 Compensation for future services may not be part of the purchase consideration depending on the nature of the contract.

 An appraiser, then, in arriving at a fair and reasonable PPA has to employ a purchase price allocation model that weighs and considers and factors in all these multiple sources of value.
+The appraiser has to be experienced and have impeccable integrity- not everyone can handle business transactions and valuations, so be wise about who you allow to enter the deal.
 Having done that, your purchase price allocation valuation professionals can then give you a good idea of the fair value of the business.

 For financial reporting pursuant to mergers and acquisitions, the most common reason for a PPA, the main goal is to create the opening balance sheet.
 The first step is to determine the fair value of the purchase consideration and the second is to determine the fair value of the individual assets acquires and liabilities assumed.
 The difference between the purchase consideration and the fair value of the total net assets acquired (other than goodwill) is the value of goodwill recorded on the opening balance sheet.